rust-lang/rust/text/0000-io-os-reform.md

   parsing/formatting/(de)serialization framework that works seamlessly with `Reader` and `Writer`.

-  Such a framework is out of scope for this RFC, however, so the endian-sensitive functionality will likely be provided elsewhere (likely out of tree).
+  Such a framework is out of scope for this RFC, but the endian-sensitive functionality will be provided elsewhere (likely out of tree).

 * **The error type**.
 The traits currently use `IoResult` in their